Attention Residue Management: 5-Step Clearing Protocol

 Conclusion

-Attention residue management isn’t a one-time fix.
-It’s a daily practice of managing the cognitive cost of task switching in a world that demands constant context shifts.
-Sophie Leroy’s research made it clear that the problem isn’t distraction from external sources — it’s the residue your own brain generates when switching between tasks [1].
+Attention residue management is not a one-time fix.
+It is a daily practice of handling the cognitive cost of task switching in a world that asks you to change context all day long.
+Leroy’s research settled the diagnosis: the problem is not the noise coming at you from outside.
+It is the residue your own brain produces every time you switch [1].

 The Residue Clearing Protocol (Capture, Close, Clear, Cue, Commit) gives you a repeatable system for clearing that residue in 3-5 minutes.
 Emergency recovery techniques handle thick residue from emotionally charged situations.
 ADHD adaptations account for neurological differences in how people process task switches.
 And day architecture prevents much of the residue from accumulating in the first place.